Manushree-Sannathimmappa/Manushree-Sannathimmappa.github.io/_posts/2022-01-17-finding-prime-numbers.md

 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a list of numbers than need checking so every integer between 2 and what we set above as the upper bound which in this case was 20.
+The smallest true Prime number is 2, so we want to start by creating a list of numbers that need checking so every integer between 2 and what we set above as the upper bound which in this case was 20.
 We use n+1 as the range logic is not inclusive of the upper limit we set there

 Instead of using a list, we're going to use a set.
 The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
 You'll see what I mean soon...